Aspiring-Writer/_posts/pnpgff-3.md

 "What is it about Lawrence that makes you scared one second and angry the next?
 Who is he?"

-_He's an egomaniac, like Williams said.
+_He's an egomaniac like Williams said.
 He's also the Cougar, hence his group's name._

 "And?"